aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/webqueryconnection/_index.md

 ```

 Specifies the authentication method to be used when establishing (or re-establishing) the connection.
-[CredentialsMethodType](../../com.aspose.cells/credentialsmethodtype).
+See [CredentialsMethodType](../../com.aspose.cells/credentialsmethodtype).
 NOTE: This property is now obsolete.
 Instead, please use ExternalConnection.CredentialsMethodType property.
 This property will be removed 12 months later since October 2017.
 Aspose apologizes for any inconvenience you may have experienced.

 **Returns:**
 int